daviddavo/blog.ddavo.me/content/posts/tutorials/bind-override.en.md

 > Requirements before reading this post
 > - Knowing what is DNS and how to change the records in your registrar

-## BIND: The ubiquitous DNS server
+## BIND: The ubiquitous Domain Name System server
 With the Domain Name System, you ask a Domain Name server for the IP associated to a Domain Name.
 I'm pretty sure that you already have a bind system in your home without you knowing it, your ISP given router.
 In fact, having a DNS server in your LAN has a lot of advantages, because you are querying a device located 10 meters from you, instead of a server hundreds of kilometers from you.

 To override some records we can use a _Response Policy Zone_ (RPZ), which allows us to override some domain name mappings inside our local network.